ankraft/ACME-oneM2M-CSE/docs/docs/development/Overview.md

 Some database tables duplicate attributes from actual resources, e.g. in the *subscription* database.
 This is mainly done for optimization reasons in order to prevent a retrieval and instantiation of a full resource when only a few attributes are needed.

+<mark>TODO move the following to a separate article "Integrating </mark>
 <a name="integration"></a>
 ## Integration Into Other Applications